 Toe pain comes in many varieties.
-There’s itchy pain, burning pain, sharp pain and dull pain.
+There’s itchy bothersome pain, burning pain, sharp pain and dull pain.
 Each type may point to a different medical condition.
-That’s because your toes are composed of bone, muscle, tendon and flesh.
-So you can injure your bone, which is severe, or have a problem with the skin of your toes, which is often much less serious.
+That’s because your toes are composed of bone, muscle, tendon, nerves and arteries.
+You can break a bone resulting in acute pain or have a callus on a pressure point which can sometimes be just as painful.

 Most of the following conditions still require the attention of your NYC foot doctor, but not all require immediate help.
 Some conditions aren’t painful at all, but still require medical treatment.
-If you’re not sure what’s causing your pain or discomfort, make an appointment with a best midtown podiatrist Dr. Jennifer McCoy to get the answers and treatment you need.
+If you’re not sure what’s causing your pain or discomfort, make an appointment with the best podiatrist Dr. Sophia Solomon to get the answers and the treatment you need.

 Plantar Warts come from an ordinary viral infection that appears on the underside of your foot.
 It’s the location, not the warts themselves, that makes it painful.
 Like athlete’s foot, warts can be caught in locket rooms and public showers.
 Foot doctors in NYC have noted that around 10 percent of teenagers suffer from them.
-Generally, simple treatments are sufficient, although if they resist, a midtown podiatrist may recommend freezing the wart with liquid nitrogen.
+Generally, simple treatments are sufficient, although if they resist, a midtown podiatrist may recommend laser treatment for the wart.

 Corns and Calluses

-Corns and Calluses While everyday activities can put enormous pressure on your feet, NYC foot doctors know that it’s often the wrong shoes that lead to painful corns and calluses.
-Shoes that are too tight compress the foot, and the friction and rubbing create the pain and tenderness of corns and calluses.
+Corns and Calluses while everyday activities can put enormous pressure on your feet, NYC foot doctors know that it’s often faulty biomechanics of the foot that lead to painful corns and calluses.
+Hammer toes and pressure points caused by deformities can cause tender corns and calluses.
 A midtown podiatrist can easily spot corns, as they generally have a small red spot in the center surrounded by yellowish dead skin.

-Ingrown toenails Ingrown nails happen when your toenails are cut too short, especially on the sides of your big toes.
-This is a common occurrence that doesn’t often progress to needing surgery.
+Ingrown toenails Ingrown nails can happen when your toenails are cut too short, especially on the sides of your big toes.
+This is a common occurrence that is typically successfully treated without the need for surgery.
 While it can be painful, there are several techniques that your podiatrist in New York City can perform right in the office to correct this condition.

 Arthritis often plagues your big toe because it’s the toe that does the most work.
 Arthritis of the foot is only second to bunions as the most common ailment of the big toe.
 Typically appearing in people between the ages of 30 and 60, arthritis occurs more frequently in women of all age groups.
 While there’s no cure for arthritis, your midtown Manhattan podiatrist can ease your symptoms.

-Neuromas are small, non-cancerous tumors that form on or near your toes.
+Neuromas are small, non-cancerous nerve tumors that form on or near your toes.
 Perhaps because of high heel use, women tend to get this condition eight to 10 times more often than men.
-You may describe the feeling as “walking on a marble.”
-It’s not dangerous, but it can be painful.
+These classically cause burning pain in the forefoot.

 Toe spurs are growths on the bone on or near your toes.
 They can be caused by an injury or from repetitive use over time.
-Although they’re painless by themselves, they put pressure on the surrounding tissues, ligaments and skin, which is where the pain comes from.
+These bone spurs put pressure on the surrounding tissues, ligaments and skin, which causes pain.
 Your New York City foot doctor can perform a minimally invasive surgery to shave down the bone spur and relieve your pain.

-Bone fractures are more common in other parts of your body, but you can fracture your toes.
-Your foot contains 25 percent of the bones in the human body.
+Bone fractures are more common in your toes especially in the fifth toe which is easily stubbed due to its location.
 A broken toe bone can cause considerable pain, but a podiatrist in Manhattan will determine if it just needs time and rest to heal or if it is out of place and in need of surgery.
-Stress fractures are also common.
+Stress fractures are common in the forefoot.
 They are tiny cracks in the bones, and often occur in athletes and runners who have recently increased their training load.

-Gout isn’t as common as it once was, maybe because American diets have changed.
-Gout’s caused by foods high in purines — like alcohol, red meat, seafood and sucrose.
-While it can affect any joint in the body, it’s most commonly associated with the big toe.
+Gout is a painful condition often causing your big toe joint to become red, hot, swollen and painful.
+Gout is caused by foods high in purines — like alcohol, red meat, and seafood.
+While it can affect any joint in the body, it is most commonly associated with the big toe.
 Sudden and intense pain, heat, throbbing, and swelling are all common symptoms.
 If diagnosed early, gout usually can be effectively treated with medications.
 If not treated properly, over time gout will cause joint damage.